Akash-Jambulkar/MiniSiem/README.md

 fires alerts to **Slack / Discord**, and visualises the results on a **Streamlit** dashboard — all reproducible with **Docker Compose**.

-> **Why this project?** Entry-level SOC roles demand SIEM familiarity, log analysis,
-> MITRE ATT&CK mapping, incident response and Python scripting.
-Building the pipeline
-> from scratch teaches the *internals* of Splunk / Sentinel / Wazuh and produces a
-> tangible portfolio artefact that hiring managers can actually run.

 ---